 - Harrah’s New Orleans, which is a constantly operating casino featuring gambling, dining and other tourist hotel accommodations.
 Located only steps away from the Mississippi River on Canal Street, Harrah’s New Orleans sees a constant influx of tourists and locals wishing to have a good time.

 - The Jazz and Heritage Festival, which celebrates the rich culture of this beautiful city and the Jazz music found here.
 The Jazz and Heritage Festival is held annually at the end of April.
 The official festival itself is located at the Fair Grounds Race Course, however, clubs and other venues host a number of shows and events related to the festival as well.

 - New Year’s celebrations and the Sugar Bowl, which is generally held on New Year’s Day in the Louisiana Superdome.
 These events not only draw tourist traffic seeking to ring in the New Year from all over the country, but also significant media coverage surrounding the Sugar Bowl on January 1st.

 - Southern Decadence, which entertains themes such as “Decadence Does Disco,” is a week long celebration catering to gay individuals in early September.
 Southern Decadence culminates in a huge parade throughout the French Quarter on the Sunday prior to Labor Day, with all previous events taking place near the intersection of Bourbon and St. Ann streets.

 - Voodoo Experience, which is a three-day music festival held annually featuring hundreds of local and mainstream performers.
 The Voodoo Music Experience is held the weekend before Halloween at City Park and attracts more than 100,000 concert goers in these three short days.

 - New Orleans Halloween, which is a celebration that includes numerous costume balls and parades throughout the city.

-- Patrick’s Day and St. Joseph’s Day, which typically falls on March 17, is just another example of the commitment to festivals, parties, and parades exhibited in New Orleans.
+- Patrick’s Day and St. Joseph’s Day, which typically falls on March 17, is just another example of the commitment to festivals, parties, and parades in NOLA.